 Combined that with the fact that its universities and institutes of technology are known for high-quality education, and you’ll understand what makes Ireland so popular with foreign students.

 Which countries are safe to study in?
-The table below shows the rank for each European country in the “Personal Safety” category of the Social Progress Index (SPI).
-The SPI looks at various statistics like crime rates, traffic safety and political stability.
+The table below shows the rank for each European country as they are assessed in the Global Peace Index 2022 (GPI 2022).
+The GPI looks at various statistics like crime rates, political stability or the involvement of a country in armed conflicts.
+A lower score means a higher level of safety.
 As a reference, we also included the United States in the table:

 Even though it’s safe to study abroad and there is nothing you need to fear, there is one thing you need to watch out for - before you actually travel to your host country.
 When you look for student accommodation in certain cities where it’s difficult to find apartments (like Stockholm or Paris), you might come across fake online rental listings published by scammers.
 Read our guide on identifying student apartment scams and you’ll know how to safely avoid online fraudsters!

 Yes!
 As you can see, European countries rank highly among the safest in the world.
 So when you study abroad in Europe, there is nothing to worry about.
-Go for it and we are sure you will have the time of your life!
+Go for it and we are sure you will have the time of your life!19057 Programmes in Europe